garrettjoecox/OOT/RogueLike.md

 - ImGui Overlay to place persistent UI elements (XP bar, difficulty timer, etc)
 - ImGui Prompt to randomly roll an item (slot machine-like interface)
 - ImGui Prompt to select between 3 different buffs
+- Unified way to scale incoming/outgoing damage and enemy health across all enemies in the game (bosses separate cause they are finicky)
+- Weighted list of XP amounts to grant for every check and enemy.
+For instance you shouldn't get that much XP for opening chests in Mido's house, but doing frog song minigame is huge.